Last updated: March 5, 2023

 - Do not use caves as bathrooms!
-Vault toilets are available at the Caves Trail and Tree Molds parking areas, so plan accordingly.
+Vault toilets are available at the Caves Trail parking area, so plan accordingly.
 In a pinch, use a wag bag or plastic bottle for waste, and pack everything out with you.

 - Wherever possible, look but don't touch.
-Do not collect any rocks or other natural objects.
+Remember that all cave features are fragile and irreplaceable.
+Do not remove any rocks or other objects from the caves area.

 - Please respect any wildlife you may encounter in the caves by not shining light directly on them.